monsieur-disappointment/DeadSanity/README.md

 .NET framework 6.0.

 # Release
-This branch have a release files portable version of programm.
+This branch have a release files of portable version of programm.

 # Project
 This branch have a project files for VisualStudio of programm